jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 The request flows through the system in stages:

-1. A client requests a resource from a backend
+1. A client sends a resource request to Envoy (in a gateway role)
 2. Using Envoy's External Authorizer interface:
 	* Authenticate the call, rejecting it if invalid
 	* Set custom headers which can be used for rate limiting